R. Crumb & His Cheap Suit Serenaders: Discography

 The band's 33⅓ rpm albums, all recorded in the 1970s on the Blue Goose Records label, were titled R. Crumb and his Cheap Suit Serenaders (1974), R. Crumb and his Cheap Suit Serenaders No. 2 (1976), and R. Crumb and his Cheap Suit Serenaders No. 3 (1978); the latter two were reissued on the Shanachie Records label in 1993 as Chasin' Rainbows and Singing In the Bathtub respectively.

 As a novelty, the band issued a number of 78 rpm 10-inch singles for Blue Goose, long after the format was obsolete.
 The most familiar is probably R. Crumb and his Cheap Suit Serenaders' Party Record (1980), with the double-entendre "My Girl's Pussy" on the "A" side and X-rated "Christopher Columbus" on the "B" side.

-The band's self-titled debut LP is currently out of print, though the tracks "Get a Load of This" and "Cheap Suit Special" were re-released on the R. Crumb Music Sampler CD, which was included with The R. Crumb Handbook (M Q Publications, 2005).

 In popular culture

 The band is referenced in the 2001 film Ghost World, directed by Zwigoff.
 Enid asks Seymour about the band's second album, Chasin' Rainbows, and Seymour replies, "Nah, that one's not so great."

 The Cheap Suit Serenaders songs "Chasin' Rainbows" and "Hula Medley" were both featured on the American Splendor (Original Motion Picture Soundtrack), released by New Line Records in 2003.
 (American Splendor is based on the writings of Harvey Pekar, with whom R. Crumb collaborated many times.)

 The Cheap Suit Serenaders' version of "My Girl's Pussy" is used as the opening theme song of the Australian television comedy series Laid, which premiered in 2011.